Quantum mechanics over real numbers fully reproduces standard quantum theory: Overview

 \section{Overview}

 This Appendices presents the detailed mathematical framework supporting the main text.
-We prove the isomorphism between \textit{complex quantum mechanics}, i.e., QM formulated on a complex Hilbert space $\hs$) and our real formulation (formulated on a \ka space $\ks$), and we carry out the explicit Bell-inequality calculations.
+We prove the isomorphism between \textit{complex quantum mechanics}, i.e., QM formulated on a complex Hilbert space $\hs$) and our real formulation (formulated on a K\"{a}hler space $\ks$), and we carry out the explicit Bell-inequality calculations.